Learn about the differences between HubSpot CMS vs WordPress CRM and find out how to choose the best platform for your business.

 Furthermore, if you have HubSpot Enterprise, you can perform multi-varying testing via AI that compares the best landing pages for you to use.

 Out of the box, WordPress has two post categories: site pages and blog posts.
-To create a landing page category, you would need to set up a custom post type and would likely need to use a plugin and configure it to make it happen.
+To create a landing page category, you would need to set up a custom post type (usually, this involves configuring a plugin).
 Any customisations to the theme, or ensuring it’s responsive, can require a developer with knowledge of PHP.

-Depending on your goal for the landing page, adding additional options, like a form or A/B testing, will also require additional software in WordPress.
+Depending on your goal for the landing page, adding additional options, like a form or A/B testing, will also require additional software.

-WordPress also has no native analytics like HubSpot, so it’s hard to track how well your landing pages are actually performing.
+It also has no native analytics, so it’s hard to know how well your landing pages are actually performing.
 If you're trying to track performance, Wordpress isn't recommended.

 HubSpot has an easy-to-use ‘what you see is what you get’ editor that allows you to work on the preview of a page and gives you the ability to view thumbnails on mobile devices and tablets.
 Even calls-to-action can be created very easily without the need for code.